-Lugh was the ancient Celtic god of thunderstorms, of August, and of the all-important harvest.
+Lugh was the ancient Celtic god of thunderstorms, war, justice, and of the all-important harvest.
 He was a valiant warrior, a master of all arts, and a Druid.
 He was a member of a mysterious race, wielder of a magical spear, a noble king, and a legend.
 As one of the most revered deities of Celtic Europe, his mythical origin and heroic tales have been studied and celebrated for centuries.

 Who is Lugh Lamhfada?